 One of the most important parts of the Scrum process is the Sprint Review.
 It’s the chance to show your work to a broad audience, get feedback, and get aligned on where to focus next.
-We try to apply Whole Brain® Thinking here to ensure our message lands with as many folks as possible.
+Whole Brain® Thinking can be applied here to ensure the outputs land with as many different Thinkers as possible.

 Different teams do their reviews differently, and we’ve settled on a format that mixes a series of slides along with small demos.
 We find that in many cases, 1-2 slides to accompany a demo help set the context better and give us a chance to provide information about business consequences to the work that might not be immediately obvious.
 It also means we have a handy little take away that coworkers can use to review things after the meeting.

 Each developer is responsible for preparing slides and demos for the particular stories they worked on.
 To help them do so, we’ve created a Whole Brain template that looks like this:

 You can see this template includes the following Whole Brain® WalkAround:

 We deliberately chose to lead with the WHO in the template because that's our team's lowest preference.
 Putting it first forces us to prioritize it, ensuring we’re keeping our communications relevant.